fortify/gha-setup-fod-uploader/README.md

 ```

 This example workflow demonstrates the use of the `fortify/gha-setup-scancentral-client` and `fortify/gha-setup-fod-uploader` actions to set up ScanCentral Client and FoD Uploader respectively,
 and then invoking these utilities similar to how you would manually run these commands from a command line.
-All potentially sensitive data is stored in the GitHub secrets storage.
+All potentially sensitive data should be stored in the GitHub secrets storage.

 Please see the following resources for more information: